 The practice used the information collected for the Quality and Outcomes Framework (QOF) and performance against national screening programmes to monitor outcomes for patients.
 (QOF is a system intended to improve the quality of general practice and reward good practice).
-The most recent published results showed the practice achieved 100% of the total number of points available, with 6% exception reporting which was in line with the local and national average.
+The most recent published results showed the practice achieved 97% of the total number of points available, with 8% exception reporting which was in line with the local and national average.
 (Exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects).
+The practice was not an outlier for any QOF (or other national) clinical targets.
 Data from 2014/2015 showed;

-Performance for diabetes related indicators was better than the CCG and national average.
-The practice had

-- achieved 98% of the total number of points available (with 8% exception reporting), compared to local average of 89% (9% exception reporting) and national average of 89% (11% exception reporting). - The percentage of patients aged 45 years or over who had a record of blood pressure in the preceding 5 years was in line with the CCG and national average.
-The practice had achieved 92% of the total number of points available, compared to 90% locally and 91% nationally. - Performance for mental health related indicators was in line with the CCG and national average.
-The practice had achieved 98% of the total number of points available (with 18% exception reporting), compared to 96% locally (12% exception reporting) and 93% nationally (11% exception reporting).
+- Performance for diabetes related indicators was above the CCG and national average.
+The practice had achieved 92% of the total number of points available, compared to local and national average of 89%. - The percentage of patients aged 45 years or over who have a record of blood pressure in the preceding 5 years was in line with the CCG and national average.
+The practice had achieved 86% of the total number of points available, compared to 90% locally and 91% nationally. - Performance for mental health related indicators was in line with the CCG and national average.
+The practice had achieved 95% of the total number of points available (with 11% exception reporting), compared to 96% locally (12% exception reporting) and 93% nationally (11% exception reporting).